fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9d.md

 ### Exercises 9.16.-9.18.

-We will soon add a new type for our app, <i>Entry</i>, which represents a lightweight patient journal entry.
-It consists of a journal text, i.e. a <i>description</i>, a creation date, information regarding the specialist who created it and possible diagnosis codes.
+We will soon add a new type for our app, *Entry*, which represents a lightweight patient journal entry.
+It consists of a journal text, i.e. a *description*, a creation date, information regarding the specialist who created it and possible diagnosis codes.
 Diagnosis codes map to the ICD-10 codes returned from the <i>/api/diagnoses</i> endpoint.
 Our naive implementation will be that a patient has an array of entries.

 Before going into this, let us do some preparatory work.